aws-samples/amazon-frauddetector-mlops-multiaccount-cdk/README.md

 ### Training

 1. The scaffolding for training code is in [src/main_demo_fraud_detector_train.py](src/main_demo_fraud_detector_train.py).
 To run training with sample data that we created using the transformation step above.
 **Note:** A prerequisite is the the roles need to be set up for Fraud detector to run.
-Use the cloudformation template,  [./build/cfn_fraud_detector_role.json](build/cfn_fraud_detector_role.json),  to set up fraud detector data access role
+See [infra/README.md](infra/README.md) on how to set deploy fraud detector role

 ```bash